mrkksparrow/Site24x7_Solr/README.md

 - Plugin Uses "jmxquery" python library.
 This module is used to execute the jmx query and get data.
 Execute the below command to install python jmxquery modeule in your server.

 		pip install jmxquery

+- JMX connection should be enabled in the Apache Solr installation folder.
+To enable the JMX connection follow the below steps: Open bin/solr.in.sh inside the installation folder of Apache Solr and change the following attributes

+		ENABLE_REMOTE_JMX_OPTS=”true”
+		RMI_PORT=18983

 ### Plugin installation
 ---